-- · Exacerbations of asthma (asthma attacks or acute asthma) are episodes of progressive increase in shortness of breath, cough, wheezing, or chest tightness, or some combination of these symptoms. - · Exacerbations are characterized by decreases in expiratory airflow that can be quantified and monitored by measurement of lung function (PEF or FEV1). - The primary therapies for exacerbations include the repetitive administration of rapid-acting inhaled bronchodilators, the early introduction of systemic glucocorticosteroids, and oxygen supplementation. - · The aims of treatment are to relieve airflow obstruction and hypoxemia as quickly as possible, and to plan the prevention of future relapses. - Severe exacerbations are potentially life threatening, and their treatment requires close supervision.
+- Exacerbations of asthma (asthma attacks or acute asthma) are episodes of progressive increase in shortness of breath, cough, wheezing, or chest tightness, or some combination of these symptoms. - Exacerbations are characterized by decreases in expiratory airflow that can be quantified and monitored by measurement of lung function (PEF or FEV1). - The primary therapies for exacerbations include the repetitive administration of rapid-acting inhaled bronchodilators, the early introduction of systemic glucocorticosteroids, and oxygen supplementation. - The aims of treatment are to relieve airflow obstruction and hypoxemia as quickly as possible, and to plan the prevention of future relapses. - Severe exacerbations are potentially life threatening, and their treatment requires close supervision.
 Most patients with severe asthma exacerbations should be treated in an acute care facility.
-Patients at high risk of asthma-related death also require closer attention. - · Milder exacerbations, defined by a reduction in peak flow of less than 20%, nocturnal awakening, and increased use of short acting β_2 -agonists can usually be treated in a community setting.
+Patients at high risk of asthma-related death also require closer attention. - Milder exacerbations, defined by a reduction in peak flow of less than 20%, nocturnal awakening, and increased use of short acting β_2 -agonists can usually be treated in a community setting.

 Exacerbations of asthma (asthma attacks or acute asthma) are episodes of progressive increase in shortness of breath, cough, wheezing, or chest tightness, or some combination of these symptoms.
+Exacerbations usually have a progressive onset but a subset of patients (mostly adults) present more acutely361.
 Respiratory distress is common.
 Exacerbations are characterized by decreases in expiratory airflow that can be quantified by measurement of lung function (PEF or FEV1)202.
 These measurements are more reliable indicators of the severity of airflow limitation than is the degree of symptoms.
 The degree of symptoms may, however, be a more sensitive measure of the onset of an exacerbation because the increase in symptoms usually precedes the deterioration in peak flow rate203.
 Still, a minority of patients perceive symptoms poorly, and may have a significant decline in lung function without a significant change in symptoms.
 This situation especially affects patients with a history of near-fatal asthma and also appears to be more likely in males.
+A clinically useful tool to assess the likelihood of asthma-related hospitalizations or emergency department visits in adults with severe or difficult to treat asthma has been described349.